 There are no specific foods to avoid with Trulicity or the ones that must be eaten.
 However, for effective diabetes management, it's recommended to stick to a balanced diet with calories from lean protein, healthy fat, and low-glycemic carbohydrates.

-To maintain stable blood sugar levels, avoid sugary snacks and choose fruits like berries, bananas, apples and vegetables such as broccoli, tomatoes, spinach, and kale.
-Choose complex carbohydrates like brown rice, whole grain bread, and sweet potatoes instead of refined options.
+To maintain stable blood sugar levels, avoid sugary snacks and choose fruits like berries, bananas, and apples and vegetables such as broccoli, tomatoes, spinach, and kale.
+Instead of refined options, choose complex carbohydrates like brown rice, whole-grain bread, and sweet potatoes.
 Yogurt and oatmeal are also recommended.

 For individuals with Type 2 diabetes, eating small, frequent meals can alleviate symptoms like nausea and bloating while promoting better blood sugar control.